Aashritha27/mobileapp.course/docs/setting-up-your-development-environment.rst

   rm pycharm*.tar.gz
   mv pycharm* ~/pycharm

+Running PyCharm

+#.
+Open terminal.
-Run Pycharm in command line by:
+#.
+Run Pycharm in terminal by:

 .. code::

   ~/pycharm/bin/pycharm.sh

+In the next section.
+You will learn about what you have just setup.